scriptorum/LD33/README.md

 - Better indicators of whether you're going fast/slow enough to deal with obstacles
 - Clearer and animated pikes
 - Additional input control (spacebar to start, click to flap)
-- Test variant slowdown as a percentage of total speed to be more Flappy like
 - Music?
 What music?
 - A moving lawn would be nice